-The Westlock Art Club open the Westlock Art Gallery to the public every Friday from 12pm - 4pm in the Heritage Building, 10007 - 100 Avenue (kitty corner from Sobeys).
+The Westlock Art Gallery has been opened by the Westlock Art Club to the public every Friday from 12pm – 4pm in the Westlock Rotary Spirit Centre, 9603-100 Street Westlock.

 The Fort Assiniboine Tourist Information Centre is located in the Fort Assiniboine Friendship Museum on the south side of Main Street.
 T: (780) 584-3737.

 The Barrhead Tourist Information Centre is located in the Barrhead Centennial Museum on Grizzly Trail (Highway 33), on the east side of the street just a short distance inside the city limits.
 T: (780) 674-5203.